Skip to content

 Mappings is used to define custom_vector fields for unstructured indexes only.
 For structured indexes, do not include custom_vector fields in mappings.
 Instead, declare them as fields during index creation.

-Language mappings are only supported for unstructured indexes created with Marqo 2.16 or later.
+Language and stemming mappings are only supported for unstructured indexes created with Marqo 2.16 or later.

 Mappings object